 It is possible for you to make use of a course website outside of Virtual Campus, which should be password protected and restricted to students enrolled in your course; however you will then be responsible for ensuring that the website meets all legal requirements.
 The guidelines below only apply to the use of Virtual Campus.

 There is a wide range of material that you may provide to your students.
-You are encouraged to make use of materials not protected by copyright – see Alternatives to copyright – and your own unpublished materials, for which you do not require any permissions.
+You are encouraged to make use of materials not protected by copyright (see Alternatives to copyright), materials available under Creative Commons and open access licences, and your own unpublished materials, for which you do not require any permissions.
 Alternatively, you should make use of any applicable Exceptions to copyright.

 Note: if you are unsure as to what you are permitted to do with a work, remember that providing your students with a link, which directs them to the material in question, is always permitted!
 For more information on creating persistent links, see Linking to full-text articles and e-books.

 For dealings that extend beyond the Exceptions to copyright, take the following steps to obtain permission for use:

 Make sure to only include sources which are likely protected by copyright and not available under open access – see Alternatives to copyright and Creative Commons and open access.

 For any materials obtained in electronic format from the Library catalogue, check to see if reproduction of the materials to Virtual Campus is allowed – see Using electronic resources.
 If it is, you do not need to include them.
 Note: please make every effort to ensure that most, if not all, of your sources fall under an exception, such as fair dealing, are licensed, or are not protected by copyright.